opensearch-project/documentation-website/_data-prepper/simple-pipelines.md

 nav_order: 12
 ---

-# Simple Pipeline

-This tutorial walks you through creating a simple Data Prepper and configuring it.
+This tutorial walks you through creating a simple Data Prepper pipeline and how to configure it.

-## Installation
+# Installation

 First, install via Docker.